← Back to Blogs

 Vector Embeddings

 When you think of data, you probably think of neatly organized numbers in spreadsheets.
 This type of data is called structured data because it can easily be stored in tabular format.
-But roughly 80% of today’s data is said to be unstructured.
+However, roughly 80% of today’s data is said to be unstructured.
 Examples of unstructured data are images, text (e.g., documents, social media posts, or emails), or time series data (e.g., audio files, sensor data, or video).
 The problem with this type of data is that it is difficult to store it in an organized way so you can easily find what you are looking for.

-But innovations in Artificial Intelligence (AI) and Machine Learning have enabled us to numerically represent unstructured data without losing its semantic meaning in so-called vector embeddings.
+But innovations in Artificial Intelligence (AI) and Machine Learning (ML) have enabled us to numerically represent unstructured data without losing its semantic meaning in so-called vector embeddings.
 A vector embedding is just a long list of numbers, each describing a feature of the data object.

 An example is how we numerically represent colors in the RGB system, where each number in the vector describes how red, green, or blue a color is.
 E.g., the following green color can be represented as [6, 205, 0] in the RGB system.

 But fitting more complex data, such as words, sentences, or text, into a meaningful series of numbers isn’t trivial.
-This is where Machine Learning models come in: Machine Learning models enable us to represent the contextual meaning of, e.g., a word as a vector because they have learned to represent the relationship between different words in a vector space.
-These types of Machine Learning models that can generate embeddings from unstructured data are also called embedding model or vectorizer.
+This is where AI models come in: AI models enable us to represent the contextual meaning of, e.g., a word as a vector because they have learned to represent the relationship between different words in a vector space.
+AI models that can generate embeddings from unstructured data are also called embedding models or vectorizers.
+Below, you can see an example of the three-dimensional vector space of the RGB system with a few sample data points (colors).

 rgb-color-vector-space